 For us, scaling was about becoming a world-leading company offering cutting-edge technologies for engineers making robots, drones and autonomous vehicles.
 The second big challenge involved reaching our potential customers.
 The solution?
 The team of talented and ambitious engineers, working hand in hand to expand and improve our technology.
 Free educational and handy content also helped.

 CSHARK played an invaluable role in the process of scaling.
 The company helped us by sharing know-how and experiences.
 CSHARK achieved a goal of being a big organisation working for the customers all over the world and it’s inspiring to see how scaling developers and sales can boost a business.
 Good partners understand your product, technology and goals.
 They feel market trends and help you reach customers.
 We’re happy to say that CSHARK delivers on all fronts.

-These words, however very kind, prove that the most important part in business, scaling or not, lies in trust, communication and understanding of the nature of your business, surroundings and partners.
-Smooth sailing depends on you as a board member or a manager.
+These words, however very kind, prove that the most important part in company, scaling business or not, lies in trust, communication and understanding of the nature of your business, surroundings and partners.
+Smooth scaling depends on you as a board member or a manager.
 The rest comes naturally.